Admissibility of Stein Shrinkage for Batch Normalization in the Presence of Adversarial Attacks: Dominance of Stein Shrinkage in the Presence of Adversarial Attacks

-Depending on the sign and structure of the risk difference (as in the two main cases above), we proceed to estimate the relevant expectations using various inequalities — such as Bernstein's inequality (to control sub-exponential terms like $W_i$), Jensen's inequality, Cauchy–Schwarz, and the arithmetic–geometric mean inequality.
-These tools allow us to bound the expressions for a given choice of $c$ and derive the dominance for the JS-estimator of the variance parameter of the Normally distributed random variable under sub-Gaussian perturbations.
+Depending on the sign and structure of the risk difference (as in the two main cases above), we proceed to estimate the relevant expectations using various inequalities — such as Bernstein's inequality (to control sub-exponential terms like $W_i$), Jensen's inequality, Cauchy–Schwarz, and the arithmetic–geometric mean inequality respectively.
+These tools allow us to bound the expressions for a given choice of $c$ and derive the dominance for the JS-estimator of the variance parameter of the normally distributed random variable under sub-Gaussian perturbations.
+Further technical details and precise bounds are deferred to the appendix. \end{proof}